 About and Contact

 Kasper Goethals is a feature writer for the Belgian national newspaper De Standaard, working on special reporting projects around the globe.

 Kasper started working as a freelancer in 2015.
-Since then his reporting has brought him to over twenty countries in four continents.
+Since then his reporting has brought him to over thirty countries in four continents.
 He has covered a variety of issues in our rapidly changing world.
-Most of his work deals with migration, but it also includes reporting projects from countries such as Venezuela, Burma, Iraq, Uganda, Russia and Qatar.
+Most of his work deals with migration to Europe, but it also includes reporting projects from countries such as Venezuela, Burma, Iraq, Uganda, Russia and Qatar.